INDEPENDENT & UNBIASED

 As much as tempo is a factor in choosing the right putter, so too is the amount of arc in your stroke.
 If you open and close the face more than average, consider a heel-shafted putter with more weight in the toe.
 Balance the putter on your two index fingers.
 If the putter head hangs with the toe closer to 6 o’clock, it’s toe-balanced.
 A face-balanced putter will face the sky.
 Face-balanced putters are generally well suited for golfers with more of a straight-back, straight-through stroke.

 While not quite to the extent of drivers, putters have gone high tech.

 It’s not uncommon to find putters with adjustable weighting which, in addition to changing head weight, can alter toe hang to suit either a stronger or less arcing stroke.
 All Odyssey and Toulon putters offer multi-material Stroke Lab shafts.
-Evnroll, SIK and others offer face-milling patterns or inserts designed to not only promote smooth roll but consistent distance (and, in some cases, direction) on mishits.
+Evnroll and others offer face-milling patterns or inserts designed to not only promote smooth roll but consistent distance (and, in some cases, direction) on mishits.

 Fast Versus Slow Greens

 There’s a case to be made for matching the weight of your putter to the speed of the greens you play most often.
 On slow greens, heavier putters tend to perform better.
 On fast greens, a delicate touch is needed.
 Often a lighter putter will produce better results.